hyunjunian/Poor-Charlie-s-Almanack/en.md

 As readers will note from the title, Professor Friedman is particularly interested in the impact of economic growth on morals, whereas my interest is mostly in the reverse direction, the impact of morals on economic growth.
 This difference is not a big deal, because every educated person can see reciprocal effects, for good or ill, between the two factors, creating what is often called either a virtuous circle or vicious circle.
 Professor Friedman supplies a marvelous quotation on this subject from Rabbi Elizar Ben Azariah: “Where there is no bread, there is no law; where there is no law, there is no bread.”

+## Talk 10: USC Gould School of Law Commencement Address

+*University of Southern California, May 13, 2007*

 On a warm late-spring day in 2007, Charlie addressed 194 Juris Doctor, 89 Master of Laws, and 3 Master of Comparative Laws degree recipients in the University of Southern California’s Alumni Park.
 He offered insights into the practices that have contributed to his success and to his standing as one of the wealthiest people in the world.
 He observed that the acquisition of wisdom is a moral duty, and he stressed that while attending law school he realized the best road to success in life and learning would be a multidisciplinary one.

 Following the audience’s enthusiastic reaction to this speech, USC Law Dean Edward J. McCaffery awarded Charlie honorary admission into the Order of the Coif, a scholastic society founded to encourage excellence in legal education.

-## Talk Ten: USC Gould School of Law Commencement Address

-*The University of Southern California, May 13, 2007*
+---

 No doubt many of you are wondering why this speaker is so old.
 Well, the answer is obvious: He hasn’t died yet.
 And why was this speaker chosen?
 Well, I don’t know that.
 I’d like to think that the development department had nothing to do with it.